John Francon Williams

-John Francon Williams FRGS (1854 – 4 September 1911) was a Welsh writer, geographer, historian, journalist, cartographer, and inventor, born in Llanllechid, Caernarvonshire.
+John Francon Williams FRGS (1854 – 4 September 1911) was a British writer, geographer, historian, journalist, cartographer, and inventor, born in Llanllechid, Caernarvonshire.
 His seminal work was The Geography of the Oceans.

 Family

 John Francon Williams was the second son of Richard Williams (b.
 1818 Llanllechid) and his wife Mary (b.
 1822 Denbighshire).
-Richard and Mary were blessed with two further sons, William (b.
+Richard and Mary had two further sons, William (b.
 1843) and Henry (b.
 1858), and two daughters, Mary Jr. (b.
 1857) and Grace (b.
 1862).
 All the children were born in Llanllechid, North Wales.
 The Williams family first lived at Cenfaes Terrace and then, as the family grew larger, moved to a stone cottage at 5 Pencennant (Pen-y-ceunant), one of a row of traditional terraced stone cottages in Llanllechid, where all their immediate neighbours were also named Williams.
 The cottages positioned on a gentle slope had views directly overlooking the Ogwen Valley and the Snowdonian Mountains in the distance.
 Richard worked nearby as a slate quarryman (most probably) in Penrhyn Quarry located north of Bethesda overlooking the River Ogwen.
 The Quarry was owned and run by the wealthy Dawkins-Pennant family, who also owned Penrhyn Castle and most of the land in the area.
 Over time, Richard Williams was promoted to the role of 'Overlooker' (a term used in the 19th century for a superintendent or overseer) at the slate quarry.

 During the next decade, an increase of population in the area occurred due to the extension of slate and stone quarrying.
 In the Imperial Gazetteer of England and Wales (published in 1870-2), Llanllechid is described as thus: "Llanllechid, a village, a parish, and a sub-district in Bangor district, Carnarvon.
 The village stands near the river Ogwen, 3½ miles SW by S of Aber r. station, and 3½ SE of Bangor; and has a post office under Bangor, and a fair on 29 October."

-John and his two brothers and two sisters attended the local school, where John showed a particularly strong aptitude and interest in Geography and History.
-By the mid-1870s, as a young adult, John moved away from Wales to Northampton, where he took up a post as a school teacher.
+John and his two brothers and two sisters attended the local school, where John showed a particularly strong aptitude and interest in geography and history.
+By the mid-1870s, as a young adult, John moved away to Northampton, where he took up a post as a school teacher.
 It was in Northampton that John met his future wife, Barbara.